Notsurejr/Constellation/README.md

 ---

-## 🗺️ Roadmap

-- **Character & persona cards** — standalone cast sheets (SillyTavern-importable) that join a chat without cluttering the system prompt
-- **A sky that reads the room** — mood tints and weather-reactive starfield driven by the model's own reading of the prose
-- Folder-tied lorebook defaults · more sky events · pattern swatches

----

 ## 🆘 Troubleshooting

 - **`429` / out of credits:** almost always the wrong endpoint — Coding Plan keys need the Coding Plan endpoint.